 - For four children, 31 percent; and

-This final calculation determines how much a non-custodial parent will be required to pay the custodial parent in child support.
+This final calculation determines how much a non-custodial parent will be required to pay a custodial parent in child support.
 There are expenses which can be considered and can allow for deviation up or down from the formula such as the cost of health insurance, day care expenses, tutoring, child support payments for other children, special medical needs and extra curricular activity costs.
-For this reason, calculating child support payments is difficult without a skilled and experienced Reno child support lawyer.
+For this reason, calculating child support payments is difficult without a skilled and experienced child support lawyer.
 Family Law Attorney Gloria Petroni will explain the child support guidelines, and how the process of paying and receiving child support works in Nevada, offering sound guidance for your case.

-Failure to pay child support can impact you on many levels including appearing on your credit history, result in garnishment of wages, loss of your driver’s license and/or passport, and possibly even jail time.
+Failure to pay child support can impact you on many levels including appearing on your credit history, resulting in garnishment of wages, loss of your driver’s license and/or passport, and possibly even jail time.
 In extreme cases, the state may act to seize certain assets or property.
 Individuals who fail to pay child support run the risk of encountering legal and financial difficulty immediately as well as later in life.

-In Reno, child support cases are handled by the Child Support Enforcement Program (CSE) through the Division of Welfare and Supportive Services.
-If you are eligible, you may be able to receive services which help you establish the paternity of your children.
-Establishing paternity is important.
-It can help a child from knowing the identity of his or her biological father.
-This can benefit a child for many reasons such as:
+In northern Nevada, child support cases are handled by the Child Support Enforcement Program (CSE) through the Division of Welfare and Supportive Services.
+If you are eligible, you may be able to receive services to aid in the establishment of paternity.
+Establishing paternity is important legally and can benefit a child for many reasons such as:

 - Parent-child relationship